Jayesh-paunikar/application/README.md

 'IndexController' => new Controller(IndexController::class),
 ```

 A [controller](https://github.com/mvc5/framework/blob/master/src/Service/Config/Controller/Controller.php) configuration is [used](https://github.com/mvc5/framework/blob/master/src/Service/Resolver/Resolver.php#L346) to provide the constructor arguments and call methods for a controller without having to specify the name of its parent _Controller_ configuration.
+This is an optional convenience configuration, it is helpful when controllers require a similar method of instantiation.

 ### [ControllerAction](https://github.com/mvc5/framework/blob/master/src/Service/Config/ControllerAction/ControllerAction.php)
 ```php